show-karma/karma-gap-sdk/readme.md

 });
 ```

-## 7. Gasless transactions with Gelato
+## 7. Gasless Transactions with Gelato

-Gasless transactions are a good option when the developer wants to create a user experience and attestation flow.
-In this SDK, we use [Gelato Relay](https://relay.gelato.network) to sponsor transactions and avoid the user to pay for network fees\*.
+Gasless transactions are an excellent option when a developer aims to enhance the user experience and attestation flow.
+In this SDK, we leverage [Gelato Relay](https://relay.gelato.network) to sponsor transactions, eliminating the need for users to cover network fees\*.

-> \* This is currently available for all attestations not including milestone completion/approvals/rejection updates as it currently needs another approach for ownership proof.
-Gasless for these attesations are under development and may be released soon.
+> \* Currently, this feature is available for all attestations except milestone completion/approvals/rejection updates.
+Gasless support for these specific attestations is under development and may be released soon.

-Before using it, go to [Gelato Relay](https://relay.gelato.network) app, setup and fund your account for one of the available networks (optimism goerli, sepolia, or optimism mainnet), setup the contract and get your api key.
+Before using gasless transactions, it's essential to visit the [Gelato Relay](https://relay.gelato.network) app, set up and fund your account on one of the available networks (e.g., optimism goerli, sepolia, or optimism mainnet), configure the contract, and obtain your API key.

 > The ABI for our contract can be found [here](https://github.com/show-karma/karma-gap-sdk/blob/dev/core/abi/MultiAttester.json).

-> To ensure the security of your Gelato account, only enable gasless for `multiSequentialAttest`, `attest`, and `multiRevoke` methods.
+> For the security of your Gelato account, only enable gasless transactions for the `multiSequentialAttest`, `attest`, and `multiRevoke` methods.

-Following with how to use gasless transactions, the developer will notice the options below when createing a GAP instance:
+Continuing with how to use gasless transactions, developers will encounter the following options when creating a GAP instance:

 ````ts
 interface GAPArgs {